Frequently Asked Questions

 Non-diving partners are welcome on the liveaboards.
 Prices for non divers are usually 10-20% less than the diver price.

 Most liveaboards are very diver focused and don’t cater as well as they could to snorkelers.
 Other boats cater equally as well to snorkelers as divers, by providing dedicated snorkeling guides and taking snorkelers to shallow reefs more suitable for snorkeling.
 Please ask us for our recommendations on snorkeler friendly boats.
 While the Similan and Surin Islands do have some nice reefs for snorkeling, some dive sites are deep.
 Also note that beach and island excursions are often limited.
-The Similan Islands has amazing beaches are a couple of view points and jungle trails.
+The Similan Islands has amazing beaches and a couple of view points and jungle trails.
 Koh Bon has no landing point, Koh Tachai is off limits and Richelieu Rock is just a rock.
 So non divers should expect to spend most of their time on the boat.

 Can children join a Thailand liveaboard?